bbwieland/bbwieland.github.io/_posts/2025-03-16-march-madness.md

 - 2025 Duke earned the highest rating of any men's team between 2015 and 2025, very narrowly edging 2015 Kentucky.
 Other standout teams with net ratings above 0.3: 2015 Wisconsin, 2017 Gonzaga, 2019 Gonzaga, 2024 Houston, 2025 Auburn, 2025 Houston.

 - The highest-ranked overall teams in the backtesting timeframe?
 Those would be 2015, 2016, and 2018 UConn on the women's side, the only three teams with estimated net ratings above 0.6 in the dataset.

+## On the competition

+- I've submitted two versions of my predictions here: one with the outputs as-is and one which "cheats" by over-confidently rounding all predictions to be at least 65 percent sure of the winner in each game.
+This makes your expected Brier score worse, but improves your tail probability of scoring a high enough submission to win the competition.

+- It's a feature of the scoring format that the long-run optimal prediction model is *not* the best submission to place 1st in the competition.
+I believe this model setup, which is fairly canonical within the matchup-modeling literature, would outperform most submissions to the Kaggle competition in the long run given its performance relative to the expert baseline proposed on Kaggle but stands zero chance of actually winning in any given year.
+The longer I submit to this contest, the more I believe that the optimal way to submit is to fit a "canonical" model similar to this one or an Elo-based model and then use those outputs as inputs to a downstream deep-learning model.
+Alternatively, one could ensemble the "simple" predictions with a fancier model.
+There's some balance between novelty and overall prediction accuracy that needs to be struck such that your model is still *good* but also *different* from the other "good" models.